dblumenau/jwe-token-examples/README.md

 #### Generating Required Keys

 You need to create 4 key files using OpenSSL.
-These commands will generate two key pairs - one for signing JWTs and one for encrypting JWE tokens:
+These commands will generate two key pairs - one for signing JWTs and one for encrypting JWE tokens.

-**For JWT signing:**
+**Step 1: Generate JWT Signing Keys**
 ```bash
 # Create private key for signing JWTs (keep this secret!)
 openssl genrsa -out jwt_signing_private.pem 2048